Hylleraas-Configuration Interaction calculations on the 1 ^1S ground state of helium atom

 $Z$ is the atomic charge, or the orbital exponent.
 The cusps (positive for repulsion and negative for attraction) account for two-body correlation, but not for three-body correlation.

 These conditions are a result of the singularities of the Hamiltonian at $ r_i=0$ and $r_{ij}=0$:

-As the exact wave function is obtained from the equation: $H\Psi /\Psi =E$.
-This equation leads to the exact energy only if the cusps conditions of Eqs.
+As the exact wave function is obtained from the equation: $H\Psi /\Psi =E$, this equation leads to the exact energy only if the cusp conditions of Eqs.
 (1,2) are fulfilled.
 The CI wave function is then not a formal solution of the Schr\"{o}dinger equation and therefore the CI wave function converges very slowly.
-Schwartz \cite{Schwartz} has demonstrated that the inclusion of other terms than $r_{12}$ into the wave function, like negative powers of $ r_i$ \cite{Kinoshita}, fractionary powers of $r_i$ \cite{Thakkar} and logarithmic terms $\ln (r_i+r_j)$ accelerates the convergence of the wave function to the exact solution.
+Schwartz \cite{Schwartz} has demonstrated that the inclusion of other terms than $r_{ij}$ into the wave function, like negative powers of $ r_i$ \cite{Kinoshita}, fractionary powers of $r_i$ \cite{Thakkar} and logarithmic terms $\ln (r_i+r_j)$ accelerates the convergence of the wave function to the exact solution.
 Logarithmic terms are important to describe the three-particle coalescence region \cite{Frankowski, Bartlett}.
-Nakatsuji \cite{Nakatsuji07} has proposed the Iterative-Complement-Interaction (ICI) method which generates those terms which are necessary in the structure of the wave function for very highly accurate calculations.
-Including a $\ln (r_1+r_2+\beta r_{12})$ in the wave function a $40$ decimal digits accurate energy was calculated, showing that logarithmic terms are necessary.
+Nakatsuji \cite{Nakatsuji} has proposed the Iterative-Complement-Interaction (ICI) method, which generates those terms which are necessary in the structure of the wave function for extemely highly accurate calculations.
+Including the term $\ln (r_1+r_2+\beta r_{12})$ in the wave function an energy of about $40$ decimal digits accuracy was obtained, showing that logarithmic terms are necessary \cite{Nakashima}.
+An improvement to the logarithmic terms provides the exponential integral (Ei), which does not show an unphysical node along the radial coordinate and it is a continuously decaying function.
+Including $Ei[-(r_1 +r_2)]$ terms into the wave function, an accuracy over 40 decimal digits was achieved for the non-relativistic energy of the $1^1S$ state of the helium atom$^1$.
+Similar calculations have been also carried out for two-electron ions \cite{Nakashima} and excited states \cite{He-excit}.
 Such accurate calculations are restricted to the case of two-electron systems.